2015 Baltimore Ravens season: Week 17: Cincinnati Bengals 24, Baltimore Ravens 16

 The Ravens suffered their fifth straight loss to the Bengals, this time led by second year quarterback A. J. McCarron, who threw two touchdowns while Ravens starter Ryan Mallett was intercepted twice.
-The loss dropped the Ravens to 5–11, their worst record since their 2007 season.
+The loss dropped the Ravens to 5–11, their worst record since their 2007 season and they finished 3-3 against the AFC North and 1-7 on the road.

 This was the final game for cornerback Tray Walker, as he died on March 18, 2016.
+This would be the Ravens last losing season until 2021.